webplatform/docs/svg/elements/filter/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Data Not Semantic
+|High-level issues=Data Not Semantic
-|Content=Compatibility Incomplete, Examples Needed, Examples Best Practices
+|Content=Cleanup, Compatibility Incomplete
+|Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
 {{Summary_Section|SVG filter effects apply graphics operations such as blurs and color transformations to a source graphic.
 Filters may be applied to graphical SVG elements (<circle>, <text>) as well as to grouping elements (<g>).
-The '''filter''' element specifies the position, dimensions, resolution and units for a filter effect. '''filter''' elements typically have multiple child elements to specify filter primitives that combine together to create the final graphics effect.}}
+The '''filter''' element specifies the position, dimensions, resolution and units for a filter effect. '''filter''' elements typically have multiple child elements (filter primitives) that combine together to create the final graphics effect.}}
 {{Markup_Element
 |DOM_interface=svg/objects/SVGFilterElement
 |Content=An SVG filter applies a graphics effect to an SVG element.
-In SVG 1.1, the range of available graphics effects includes blurs, convolutions, color curve manipulation, cross-component color transfers, erosion effects, blending, compositing and more.
-The '''filter''' element declares a filter effect and is usually included in the '''defs''' section of an SVG XML document.
+In SVG 1.1, the range of available graphics effects includes blurs, convolutions, color curve manipulation, cross-channel color effects, erosion effects, blending, compositing and more.
+The '''filter''' element declares a filter effect and is usually included in the '''defs''' section of an SVG XML document or within an inline SVG element in a HTML5 document.
 The filter element contains a set of child elements that specify the individual graphics operations or "filter primitives" that comprise that filter operation.
 Filter effects are applied to an SVG element by adding a '''filter''' property, set to the id of the desired filter element.

 Below is a basic example of an SVG Filter that shows a gaussian blur applied to an SVG rectangle element.
 In this example, we first declare a filter whose id is "gblur".
 Within this filter element, we declare a filter primitive ('''feGausssianBlur''') with a standard deviation of 5.
 After closing our tags, we draw a rectangle with the SVG '''rect''' element.
-We apply the filter to the element by adding a filter property that references its id.
+We apply the filter to the element by adding a filter property that references its id, '''gblur'''.

 <syntaxhighlight lang="xml">
 <svg width="200px" height="200px" viewbox="0 0 200 200" xmlns="http://www.w3.org/2000/svg" version="1.1">